Trapped acoustic waves and raindrops: high-order accurate integral equation method for localized excitation of a periodic staircase: Conclusions and future work

 Although dense direct linear algebra as presented here was adequate for the studied geometry and accuracies, more complex geometries requiring more than $10^4$ discretization nodes would benefit from the use of iterative solution with FMM acceleration.
-Similarly, if accuracy close to machine precision was required, more care needs to be taken when $\kappa \to \pm \pi$ and $\kappa \to 0$ due to the coalescence of poles.
-Here the shape of the most efficient contour in the complex $\kappa$ plane, and its nonuniform discretization, needs further study.

 The extension to 3D doubly-periodic structures to high-order accuracy poses an interesting challenge, because there the set of Wood-anomaly on-surface wavevectors form curves.